Skip to main content

 Optimized route planning

-The team also uses modeling to create better routes for the Amazon vehicles that help deliver 25 million packages daily.
+The team also uses modeling to create better routes for the Amazon vehicles.

 The Amazon Delivery teams have pioneered breakthroughs in operations research and machine learning as they seek to reduce our carbon impact, all without compromising speed.